-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

-The Best and Worst Patriotic Superstars of All-Time in WWEJuly 4, 2018
+The Best and Worst Patriotic Superstars of All Time in WWEJuly 4, 2018

-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 WWE history is dotted with patriotic Superstars.

 Some were inspirational beacons of everything that makes the United States of America great.
-Others missed the mark, not at all representative of societal beliefs on key topics.
+Others missed the mark—they were not at all representative of societal beliefs on key topics.

-Some were overly political and thus, failed to leave the lasting impact desired.
+Some were overly political and thus failed to leave the lasting impact desired.

-Others were designed heels whose actions, though scripted, still painted America a certain unfavorable way.
+Others were designed heels whose actions, though scripted, still painted America in a certain unfavorable way.

-Whatever the case may be, patriotism (in one form or fashion) has been a staple of WWE programming since Vincent Kennedy McMahon took over control of the New York territory from his father and will continue to be so well into the future.
+Whatever the case may be, patriotism (in one form or fashion) has been a staple of WWE programming since Vincent Kennedy McMahon took over control of the New York territory from his father, and it will continue to be so well into the future.

-On this Independence Day, relive the patriotic Superstars that embodied America and those whose message either painted the country in unfavorable light or flat missed the mark.
+On Independence Day, relive the patriotic Superstars who embodied America and those who didn't strike the right tone.

 Best: Hulk Hogan